Eduardogbg/blacksea/README.md

 Orders are created as limit orders in the protocol.
 That means you as a trader specify a price and it is always going to execute with the specified price or better.
 Your order is only going to be executed if there is another order in the opposite direction.
 Parameters:
-- `tokenToBuy` - token that the trader wants to acquire
+- `token` - token that the trader wants to sell
-- `tokenToSell` - token that the trader wants to use to pay for `<tokenToBuy>`
+- `price` - price to sell token for
-- `quantityToBuy` - how many tokens the trader wants to acquire
-- `quantityToSell` - how many tokens the trader wants to give
+- `size` - how much of the token to sell

 The price of the limit order is determined inside the contract by diving `quantityToBuy/quantityToSell`